 1) We announced the project to the British Hip Society early in 2023 at a session dedicated to periprosthetic fractures.

-2) Two posters at HSRUK's annual conference in Oxford in Jul 2024: HSRUK2024 - "In search of best practice for Periprosthetic Femoral Fracture Care: A qualitative study of expert perspectives on variations in service delivery" and "Variability in the management of periprosthetic femoral fractures between hospitals in England"
+2) Two posters at HSRUK's annual conference (5-7 July 2024, Oxford): HSRUK2024 - "In search of best practice for Periprosthetic Femoral Fracture Care: A qualitative study of expert perspectives on variations in service delivery" and "Variability in the management of periprosthetic femoral fractures between hospitals in England"

 3) A talk at EASST/4S Joint Annual Conference (16-19 July 2024, Amsterdam): "Standardising Periprosthetic Fracture Care?
 Exploring frictions in the making – or unmaking – of a new sub-specialism"